Yu-Core/SwashbucklerDiary/README.md

 English | [简体中文](./README.zh-CN.md)

-"Swashbuckler Diary" is an open source, cross-platform local diary application.
+"Swashbuckler Diary" is an open source, cross platform local diary application.
+Half a lifetime of wind and rain, half a lifetime of travel, one's Jianghu, always needs to be recorded to be wonderful.

+Adhere to minimalism, support page adaptation, support Markdown, no need for networking, and all data is stored locally.

 ## Screenshot